LostOxygen/llm-confidentiality/README.md

 ---
-# Finetuning (PEFT and Prefix-Tuning)
+# Finetuning
-This section covers the possible LLaMA2 finetuning options.
+This section covers the possible LLaMA finetuning options.
-PEFT is based on [this](https://github.com/huggingface/peft) paper and Prefix-Tuning is based on [this](https://arxiv.org/abs/2101.00190) paper.
+We use PEFT, which is based on [this](https://github.com/huggingface/peft) paper.

 ### Setup
 Additionally to the above setup run